 Ontario-funded child and youth mental health services are provided to children and youth under 18 years of age under the authority of the Child, Youth and Family Services Act (CYFSA).
 These services are not mandatory under the CYFSA but are provided to the level of available resources.
 Services and supports that address a range of social, emotional, behavioural, psychological and/or psychiatric problems are provided to children and youth who are at risk of, or who have developed, mental health problems, illnesses or disorders.

-A Shared Responsibility: Ontario's Policy Framework for Child and Youth Mental Health, is the context within which services are provided.
-The Policy Framework has four goals:
+Roadmap to Wellness: A Plan to Build Ontario's Mental Health and Addictions System, is the context within which services are provided.
+The Policy Framework has four pillars: